chamathabeysinghe/da-tracker/README.md

 ## Dataset

-Dataset will be published as a part of the MOTChallenge.
+Dataset can be accessed from [MOTChallenge](https://motchallenge.net/data/DAMUNT/) web site.

 ## Installation